udacity/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Descriptive statistics about bike share use in the cities Washington, New York City and Chicago Code provide following information about bike share use in the mentioned cities
+Descriptive statistics about bike share use in the cities Washington, New York City and Chicago.
+Code provide following information about bike share use in the mentioned cities
     Popular times of travel
     • most common month